 We don't just talk cars ... we teach how to buy them.

-"Used Honda CR-V Overview And How To Buy At The Lowest Price!"
+Older Pre-2016 Honda CR-V Overview And How To Buy At The Lowest Price

-Potential used Honda CR-V buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Hondas are generally viable used car options for longer than most other carmakers due to their strong build quality.
+Potential used Honda CR-V buyers can use the following information to help identify which models may be the best fit as well as how to then purchase at the best possible price ... and yes, even at wholesale.

 The Honda CR-V debuted in the late 1990's as a smaller alternative to the mainstream mid-size and full-size SUVs.
 Built on a car-based platform, its sedan-like handling and 4-cylinder engine made it an instant hit, while still providing the passenger and cargo room to meet most people's needs.

-Currently, there are three trim levels: the LX, EX and EX-L, a newer leather-trimmed luxury model with a navigation system option.
+In Honda's fourth-generation CR-V, produced from 2012 - 2016, there are three trim levels: the LX, EX and EX-L, a then newer leather-trimmed luxury model with a navigation system option.

-The base LX model comes with powered accessories, air-conditioning and a CD player.
-The more popular EX model adds amenities like keyless entry, alloy wheels, an upgraded stereo, moonroof and privacy glass.
+Even the base LX model comes with powered accessories, air-conditioning, a CD player, a USB input for the four-speaker audio system, Bluetooth and Honda's i-MID system for phone and audio functions.
+The more popular EX model adds amenities like keyless entry, alloy wheels, an upgraded stereo, a moonroof and privacy glass.
 At the top of the line, the EX-L, with the available navigation system, also includes a rearview camera, satellite radio and a subwoofer.
-A somewhat less upscale SE model was produced in 2005 and 2006.

-Honda redesigned the CR-V for the 2007 model year (which carried through the 2011 model year), adding a fairly significant new look, but keeping the four-cylinder engine and five-passenger seating.
-The new CR-V shaved 3 inches off its overall length than the previous 2002-06 generation.
+Honda redesigned the CR-V for the 2007 model year (which carried through the 2011 model), its third-generation), adding a fairly significant new look, but keeping the four-cylinder engine and five-passenger seating.
+This CR-V shaved 3 inches off its overall length than the previous 2002-06 generation.
 Even so, the wheelbase and interior dimensions remained virtually unchanged.

 For improved driving performance, it also was designed with a lower center of gravity and track width grew.
 Other changes included the concealment of the previously externally-mounted spare tire and the new placement of the gearshift lever from the steering column to the central panel.

-The next most recent redesign occurred in the 2002 model year and lasted through 2006.
+The second generation CR-V was produced in the 2002 model year and lasted through 2006.
 This redesign added more interior room, additional power and new styling.
 Cabin width grew by 3.6 inches, rear leg room increased 2.7 inches, and available cargo space grew by 5 cubic feet.

 A new 2.4 liter four-cylinder engine increased output to 160 horsepower from the 146 produced in the earlier 2.0-liter.
 Power windows, power locks, cruise control, cassette/CD audio, tilt steering, and a height-adjustable driver's seat were standard.